Fraud Blocker

 The Myth of Generational Differences in Learning

-First of all, let me say that generational divisions in general are made up by the media and meaningless in general.
+First of all, let me say that generational divisions, in general, are made up by the media and are meaningless.
 Why do I say that?
-Because it’s kind of ludicrous to say that someone born in 1979 who is considered Generation X is so different than someone born in 1980 (or 1981 for some) who sometimes is considered a millennial.
+It’s kind of ludicrous to say that someone born in 1979 who is considered Generation X is so different than someone born in 1980 (or 1981 for some) who sometimes is viewed as a millennial.

 Do they want different things from the workplace?
 Do they learn differently?